-When this chakra is blocked we may have difficulty expressing what we feel, our voice tone may be weak, we can be prone to sore throats or coughs and/or struggle to make personal choices.
-If excessive, the voice may be loud or the person may habitually interrupt or dominate conversation as well as be inclined to gossiping behavior.
+When this chakra is blocked we may have difficulty expressing what we feel, our tone of voice may be weak, we can be prone to sore throats or coughs and/or struggle to make personal choices.
+If excessive, the voice may be loud or the person may habitually interrupt or dominate a conversation as well as be inclined to gossiping behavior.

 Influence: Brain, base of skull, nervous system, eyes, nose, pineal gland, pituitary gland.